8 Games Like "God of War"

-I have grown up playing the God of War series.
-While Kratos, an anti-hero, has always loved murdering Gods alone, this time around, he has brought his little son along in his journey.
-I was skeptical about how this relationship will work and integrate into the game.
-Fast forward a few hours, I realized that this is the best work of Santa Monica Studios to this date.
-The relationship that Cratos has with his son starts off as a normal relation, but as the game progresses and becomes more complex, so does their relationship.
-Needless to say, Kratos has become a father figure here, a successful one, that is.
+I grew up playing the God of War series.
+Kratos, an anti-hero, has always loved murdering Gods alone.
+But this time around, he has brought his son along in his journey.
+I was skeptical about how this relationship would work and apply to the gameplay.
+Fast forward a few hours, and I realized that this is the best work of Santa Monica Studios to this date.
+The relationship that Cratos has with his son slowly progresses and becomes more complex throughout the game.

 This new iteration has added some much-needed variety to the tired and tested formula while retaining the good bits of the previous games.
 God of War has always been a combat-heavy game, and this game is no different.
 You’ll get plenty of Norse-mythological creatures to hunt on the way.

 Apart from the gameplay, it’s undoubtedly a visual masterpiece.
 It’s one of the best looking games on consoles along with Red Dead Redemption 2.